khalilfazal/backlight-controller/README.md

 backlight-controller
 ====================

-Control laptop's brightness with phone
+Control a computer monitor's brightness with an Android mobile device.

+Program to run on server can be found in [server](server).